apnadkarni/blt/man/datatable.rst

   **u**
     Invoke *command* whenever the cell value is unset.

+  *Command* is a TCL command prefix.
+The traced row index, column index and the operation letter are appended to the command before it is invoked.

 *tableName* **trace column** *column* *ops* *command*

-  Registers a callback to *command* when any cell in the *column* is read, written, or unset. *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").  *Ops* indicates which operations are of interest, and consists of one or more of the following letters:
+  Registers a command to be invoked any cell in *column* is read, written, or unset. *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").  *Ops* indicates which operations are of interest, and consists of one or more of the following letters: